Leone25/Node-Stream/README.md

  - Add series support

 ## Problems/feedback?
-Pease open an issue on github
+Please open an issue on github

 ## Disclamer
 I'm not responsible for any illegal activity done with this code, as it's not its own original purpose.
 Do everything at your own risk.